 In the UK, SPACs are considered cash shells which are not eligible for listing on the Premium segment of the Official List.
 This is due to the fact that they do not meet the independence and track record requirements that apply under the Listing Rules for a premium listing of a commercial company, nor do they meet the requirements for premium listing as a closed-ended investment fund (among other things, because they do not meet the diversification of risk requirements).

-These eligibility requirements do not apply to a listing on the Standard segment of the Official List which (coupled with the fact that Standard listed companies do not have to obtain shareholder approval for material acquisitions post-listing) means that this is now the favoured UK listing venue for SPACs.
+These eligibility requirements do not apply to a listing on the Standard segment of the Official List which (coupled with the fact that Standard listed companies do not currently have to obtain shareholder approval for material acquisitions post-listing – although see further below) means that it is the favoured UK listing venue for SPACs.

 Some of the key requirements for AIM and Standard listings are summarised below.